mk-fg/acme-cert-tool/README.rst

 (be sure to check ToS and limits first!), simply add "-s le" there.

-Run ``./acme-cert-tool.py -h`` to get more information on all supported commands and options and e.g. ``./acme-cert-tool.py cert-issue -h`` for info and options for a specific command.
+Run ``./acme-cert-tool.py -h`` to get more information on all supported commands and options, and e.g. ``./acme-cert-tool.py cert-issue -h`` to see info and options for a specific command.